froelofs/inquisitive-semantics/_courses/2023-amsterdam.md

         Book chapter 5-6
       </td>
       <td>
-        Inquisitive semantics for declarative and interrogative sentences in English, part 2 / Discussion of the results of the data collection exercise
+        Inquisitive semantics for declarative and interrogative sentences in English, part 2 / Discussion of the results of the data collection exercise: everyone presents 4 minute overview of their own findings, Tomasz presents some preliminary comparative results
       </td>
-      <td> Floris + Tomasz</td>
+      <td> Floris + Tomasz + everyone</td>
     </tr>
     <tr>
       <th scope="row">7</th>